Healthcare IT News reports that the Center for Children’s Digestive Health shared protected health info with FileFax, but didn’t have a BAA in place.

 Read the entire Healthcare IT News story here.

-Discover how to avoid this scenario with Fortified’s Business Associate Lifecycle Management (BALM) offering that protects your data, manages risk, and empowers third party relationships with a scalable, comprehensive vendor security program.
+Discover how to avoid this scenario with Fortified’s Third Party Risk Management offering that protects your data, manages risk, and empowers third party relationships with a scalable, comprehensive vendor security program.
 Contact us for a free consultation.